aimms/how-to/Articles/559/559-adding-solver.rst

 Step 3
 ~~~~~~~~~
-Once the ``dll`` is selected, press 'OK'.
+Once the ``dll`` is selected, press :menuselection:`OK`.

 .. image:: images/selected-solver.png
     :align: center

+|

-To activate the new solver version, double click on the 'X', it will become bold, this means that for this project, that will be the solver to be used on the selected type of solve.
+To activate the new solver version, double click on the ``X``, it will become bold, this means that for this project, that will be the solver to be used on the selected type of solve.

 .. image:: images/added-new.png
     :align: center